Best Recurring Deposit Interest Rates in India

 For instance, you want to pay a professional course fee in 12 months.
 In that case, you can choose that time as the tenure for your RD account.
 It will help you achieve your financial goals with better clarity.
 You can have smaller goals or big goals for your RD.

-Premature withdrawal of RD amount can cost you penalties.
-Thus, if you want to leverage the RD maturity sum with projected returns, avoiding partial or complete withdrawal of funds before the tenure ends is better.
+Premature withdrawal of your RD amount may incur penalties.
+To maximize the projected returns from your RD maturity sum, it is advisable to avoid partial or complete withdrawal of funds before the tenure ends.

 1. Nomination Option